watson-developer-cloud/assistant-web-chat-react/README.md

 }
 ```

-### Custom responses
+### User defined responses

-This component is also capable of managing custom responses.
-To do so, you need to pass a `renderCustomResponse` function as a prop.
+This component is also capable of managing user defined responses.
+To do so, you need to pass a `renderUserDefinedResponse` function as a render prop.
 This function should return a React component that will render the content for the specific message for that response.
-You should make sure that the `WebChatContainer` component does not get unmounted in the middle of the life of your application because it will lose all custom responses that were previously received by web chat.
+You should make sure that the `WebChatContainer` component does not get unmounted in the middle of the life of your application because it will lose all user defined responses that were previously received by web chat.

+You should treat the `renderUserDefinedResponse` prop like any typical React render prop; it is different from the `userDefinedResponse` event or a typical event handler.
+The event is fired only once when web chat initially receives the response from the server.
+The `renderUserDefinedResponse` prop however is called every time the App re-renders and it should return an up-to-date React component for the provided message item just like the render function would for a typical React component.

+Note: in web chat 8.2.0, the custom response event was renamed from `customResponse` to `userDefinedResponse`.
+If this library detects you are using a prior version of web chat, it will use the `customResponse` event instead of `userDefinedResponse`.

 ```javascript
 import React from 'react';